jqwik-team/jqwik-samples/README.md

 ### jqwik with Gradle

-The [jqwik-starter-gradle] demonstrated how to use jqwik with Gradle.
+The [jqwik-starter-gradle] demonstrates how to use jqwik with Gradle.

 [jqwik-starter-gradle]: jqwik-starter-gradle